 Should You Consider An Interest-Only Mortgage?

-An interest-only loan can make sense if you expect your income to increase but need to keep your short-term housing costs low.
-It also can be a helpful option if you expect to sell the home before the principal is due and don’t need to worry about higher monthly payments.
+An interest-only mortgage could make sense if you expect your income to increase but need to keep your short-term housing costs low and/or if you want to buy a home sooner.
+It can also be a helpful option if you expect to sell the home after a few years and don’t need to worry about higher monthly payments.
 Other times, buyers use an interest-only mortgage to buy a second home.

 How To Qualify For An Interest-Only Mortgage

-Interest-only mortgages typically have stricter eligibility requirements than standard ARMs.
+Interest-only mortgages typically have stricter eligibility requirements.
 Lenders usually require a higher credit score, a low debt-to-income ratio and significant savings for a down payment.
-While the exact criteria vary by lender, you can expect to need:

 Ready To Become A Homeowner?